 Ham radio is also called amateur radio.
 There is just one major distinction that sets amateur radio apart from other forms of radio communication services: it’s more of an experimentation hobby than formal communication with protocols and commercial usage.

 The radio frequencies are used by a lot of different telecommunication services.
 Some users are cellphones, some are radio channels.
-But all those are official, and most of them commercial in some way.
+But all those are official, and most of the commercial in some way.
 Ham radio, or amateur radio, is the complete opposite.
 It’s about using those radio frequencies in a non-commercial way for experimentation, as a hobby, and for emergency communication sometimes.
-Check the next section for all the uses of ham radio.
+Check the next section for all the uses of ham radio (check this for Ham radios comparison).

 Don’t be fooled.
 The name might have “amateur” in it, but ham radio is nothing short of professionalism.
 The non-commercial nature of the usage of ham radio is the only thing that keeps it an “amateur” service of sorts.
+And yes, that includes even the greatest handheld ham radios.
 Learn more about it in the second section.

 The many uses of ham radio